ghobot/blog/_devices/leap_motion.md

 The Leap Motion is a computer hardware sensor device that recognizes hand and finger motions as an input, much like a mouse, but requires no hand contact or touching.
 The device also supports hand tracking in virtual reality.
 (Wikipedia)

 ##### Why this device?
 The leap motion sensor tracks your hand movements with high fidelity.
-We use it in Virtual and Augmented Realities to manipulate virtual objects without learning a controller.
+We use it in Virtual and Augmented Realities to manipulate virtual objects without learning the use of a controller.